Remag29/Tools.WSLGestion/README.md

 Edit-WSLConfig -DistrosPath ".\my\distro.tar.gz" -VhdDestinationFolder ".\vhd\" -Username "bob"
 ```

-> Note that you can only spécify the parameters that you want to change.
+> Note that you can only specify the parameters that you want to change.
 The others will not be modified.

 ## Other informations